 Get matched with a lender that can help you find the right mortgage.

-- Pay lower interest rates than a fixed-rate mortgage – at least at first.
+- You can enjoy lower interest rates than a fixed-rate mortgage – at least at first.

-- You have more room in your budget for other expenses.
+- You’ll have more room in your budget for other expenses while your payments are lower.

-- Lower initial payments may help you afford a more expensive house.
+- Lower initial payments may help you afford a more expensive home or get you into a home sooner.

-- You can pay it off faster than a conventional loan with extra principal payments.
+- You can pay off your loan faster with extra principal payments, if your lender allows them.

 - It can be a helpful mortgage for an investment property you plan to rent out.